bricezakra/Node.JS-MySQLproject_BAMAZON/README.md

 <a name="overview"></a>
 ## Overview

-BAMAZON is a Node.js command line interface that utilizez MySQL database to create a virtual store experience.
+BAMAZON is a Node.js command line interface that utilizes MySQL database to create a virtual store experience.
 Users can take on the role of either customer, manager, or supervisor and interact with the store through different commands.

 <a name="installation"></a>
 ## Installation